Factional violence in Libya (2011–2014)

 Following the end of the First Libyan Civil War, which overthrew Muammar Gaddafi, there was violence involving various militias and the new state security forces.
-This violence has escalated into the Second Libyan Civil War (2014–2020).
+This violence escalated into the Second Libyan Civil War (2014–2020).

 The militias included guerrillas, Islamists, and militias who fought against Gaddafi but refused to lay down their arms when the war ended in October 2011.
 According to some civilian leaders, these latter militias shifted from merely delaying the surrender of their weapons to actively asserting a continuing political role as "guardians of the revolution".
 Some of the largest, and most well-equipped militias were associated with Islamist groups that were forming political parties.
 Before the official end of hostilities between loyalist and opposition forces, there were reports of sporadic clashes between rival militias, and vigilante revenge killings.

 In September 2012, Islamists attacked the United States consulate building in Benghazi, killing the US ambassador and three others.
 This prompted a popular outcry against semi-legal militias that were still operating and resulted in the storming of several Islamist militia bases by protesters.
 A large-scale government crackdown followed on non-government sanctioned militias, with the Libyan Army raiding several now illegal militias' headquarters and ordering them to disband.